 32. Hee Haw Farms

-Hee Haw Farms fall activities are going September 14-October 31st.
+Hee Haw Farms fall family friendly activities will start sometime in September.
 Admission is $10.
 The farm has a pumpkin patch, a corn maze, a petting farm, an animal train, and more.
+We love going here!
+It's not nearly as busy as some of the other corn mazes/farms in the area and it has a lot of different things to do.